aliciagorton/04-Web-APIs-Code-Quiz/README.md

-# 04 Wed APIs: Code Quiz
+# 04 Web APIs: Code Quiz

 Here we have a JavaScript fundamentals quiz, with five multiple choice questions and 60 second timer.
 Watch out, if you miss a question 10 seconds will be deducted from a timer.
 This app will run in the browser, with a clean and polished interface.